 11. Make Them Laugh

 Kids photography is tough sometimes.
 I’ve found that one of the hardest parts of photographing children is getting them to give me a genuine smile.
 I’m no comedian, but a few things that have worked for me in the past have been telling jokes and asking them questions.
 You could tell them to say something crazy like “underwear,” or ask them questions about their brother or sister.
 You could also try telling them not to smile, then make a big deal about it when they do smile.
-Just be sure to be prepared to snap at that magic moment when they shoot a genuine smile at you, because it’ll be likely gone in an instant. (one photo of christian w/ a fake smile, and one w/ real. caption: when i tell him to smile/when i tell him to say underwear.
+Just be sure to be prepared to snap at that magic moment when they shoot a genuine smile at you, because it’ll be likely gone in an instant.

 12. Photograph Them In Action